One-Off Funding for Human Services in Federal Relief Packages is Insufficient

 Through no fault of their own, 1.25 million New Yorkers abruptly lost their jobs by May and an astounding 58 percent of New York’s households included someone who lost employment income between March 13th and July 21st.

 Restricting economic activity to protect the public’s health has led to plummeting tax revenues.
-Largely due to dips in sales and income tax revenue, the City’s revenue shortfall is expected to be $2.9 billion (a 4.6 percent decline) in FY 2020 and $6.9 billion (a 11 percent decline) in FY 2021.
+Largely due to dips in sales and income tax revenue, the City’s revenue shortfall is expected to be $2.9 billion (a 4.6 percent decline) in fiscal year (FY) 2020 and $6.9 billion (a 11 percent decline) in FY 2021.

 In turn, austerity choices imposed by both the City and State will exacerbate the City’s inability to ensure that human services, healthcare, education, transportation, first responders, and other services continue uninterrupted.
 As was the case in the Great Recession, Blacks and women will disproportionately pay the price for public sector layoffs caused by austerity and congressional dysfunction.